NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 S: “If you push the bag to me.”

-#### acceptRequest
+#### accept (Request/Suggestion/Offer)
-Communicative function of a dialogue act by which the sender, S, commits them self to perform an action that they have been requested to perform.
+Communicative function of a dialogue act by which the sender, S, commits them self to perform an action that they have been requested to perform or was suggested that they perform.
+Or to inform the addressee, A, that S would like A to perform the action that A has previously offered to perform.

-**Example:** “Sure.”

-#### declineRequest
-Communicative function of a dialogue act by which the sender, S, indicates that they refuse to perform an action that they have been requested to perform.

-**Example:** “Not now.”

-#### addressSuggest (Consider/Conditionally Accept)
-Communicative function of a dialogue act by which the sender, S, indicates that they will consider performing an action that was suggested to them, possibly depending on certain conditions that they make explicit.

 **Example:**

-A: “Let’s go there together.”

-S: “Only if we’re in full agreement about the way to proceed when we get there.”

-#### acceptSuggest
-Communicative function of a dialogue act by which the sender, S, commits them self to perform an action that was suggested to them.

-**Example:** “Let’s do that.”
+A: “Would you like help with that?”

+S: “Sure.”

-#### declineSuggest
+#### decline (Request/Suggestion/Offer)
-Communicative function of a dialogue act by which the sender, S, indicates that they will not perform an action that was suggested.
+Communicative function of a dialogue act by which the sender, S, indicates that they refuse to perform an action that they have been requested to perform or was suggested that they perform.
+Or to inform the addressee, A, that S does not want A to perform the action that A has previously offered to perform.

-**Example:** “I don’t think so.”
+**Example:**

+A: “Would you like help with that?”

+S: “No thank you.”

 Directive Functions<a name="directive-functions-label-definitions-link">
 -------------------